assmabenmussa/sooma-table/README.md

 This component depends on angular only.
 No jQuery required.
 Bootstrap is optional as well but **preferred**.

 ## Usage Examples
-live demo will be available soon.
+Here, you will find a [live demo](https://stackblitz.com/edit/sooma-table)

 ## Walkthrough
 let's say you have a list of dogs you would like to display in a table.
 A dog object has the following format: